home-assistant-libs/python-matter-server/README.md

 ### Creating a test device

-Instruction on how to create a test device can be found [here](https://nabucasa.github.io/matter-example-apps/).
+Instruction on how to create a test device can be found [here][example-firmware-site].

 ### Installing custom component in Home Assistant